MarkBroerkens/CarND-Vehicle-Detection/README.md

 ![alt text][imagenhog5]

-A linear `Support Vector Machine` classifier was trained wis feature vectors that were created by different `skimage.hog()` parameters in order to figure out which parameters work best on the given training data.
+A linear `Support Vector Machine` classifier was trained with feature vectors that were created by different `skimage.hog()` parameters in order to figure out which parameters work best on the given training data.
 The following table is calculated in `test_03_train_hog()` of [test_train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/tests/test_train.py)

 | len features | color_space | orient | pix_per_cell | cell_per_block | hog_channel | accuracy |
 | --------------|---------------|--------|---------------|------------------|----------------|------------|